ChuckTupper/PURE-Platform-Stats/README.md

 =====

 Add Timers to run hourly

 Finish exception handling

---in the event of a failure, retry in x minutes
+  -in the event of a failure, retry in x minutes